dgadiraju/gmail-puller/README.md

 ## Setup Project

 Let us go ahead and setup the project.
+We need to have Python3.9 installed locally on our PC or Mac.

 * Use Pycharm and create new project called as `gmail-puller`.
 * Make sure virtual environment is created with name `gp-venv`.
+You can use `python3.9 -m venv gp-venv`.
 * Install required libraries by running `pip install -r requirements.txt`
 * The repository also contain jupyter notebooks to learn key concepts required for this project.
 Install **jupyter lab** using `pip install jupyterlab`.
 * Once jupyter lab is installed, you can run `jupyter lab` command to start jupter lab based notebook server.
+* Make sure to create `.credentials` folder under project directory **gmail-puller**.
 *
 ## GMail API